mrnakumar/mrnakumar/src/contents/books_read_by_me_so_far.md

 7. World War 2, The Definitive Visual History, authors: Smith Sonian
 8. Savarkar, authors: Vaibhav Purandare
 9. The Tattooist of Auschwitz, authors: Heather Morris
+10. I'll Be Gone In The Dark, authors: Michelle McNamara

 ### Personal development and self help
 1. The memory book: The Classic Guide to Improving Your Memory at Work, at School, and at Play, authors: Harry Lorayne, Jerry Lucas